 Now, let us switch to the next step after installation.
-You might get to see the whole lot of files and folders once your project is made.
+You might get to see a whole lot of files and folders once your project is made.
 Right!?
 Don’t worry.
 Let’s clear it out.
 The folder structure looks something like this:

 Src folder contains the actual source code for development.
-As you can see in the picture, src folder has 3 subfolders: App, Assets, Environment.
+As you can see in the picture, the src folder has 3 subfolders: App, Assets, Environment.

 App folder is the prominent part of Angular.
 It has all the components and modules of the application.

-Assets folder is the place where we can store our images and icons.
+The assets folder is the place where we can store our images and icons.

-test.ts is used for testing purpose.
+test.ts is used for testing purposes.

 tsconfig.app.json has the root files and the compiler options.

-angular-cli-json is standard configuration file.
+angular-cli-json is the standard configuration file.

-.gitignore is used when exporting your files and folders to github.
+.gitignore is used when exporting your files and folders to Github.

 Yes, so file and folder structure understanding are very important for any developer.
 Right!?
 Angular provides many development and testing tools.
 And this is the thing we as a developer want.

 Angular is constantly growing with better features and faster performance. and In upcoming releases, many more exciting features are coming like Ivy renderer, and Bazel which are currently in opt-in previews so the Angular team are extensively looking for the better performance by reducing bundling.